Jump to job: Tock (2019 - 2023) | SwipeSense (2016 - 2019) | Syndio (2011 - 2016)

 I especially love solving problems faced by SaaS companies who have started to see product-market fit and are experiencing rapid growth.
 At previous roles, I've spent a lot of time balancing trade-offs between the short-term needs of existing customers and the long-term needs of a growing product.

-If you're here, you might be thinking of hiring me.
+If you're here, you might be thinking of contracting me for some software development work.
 You may have seen hundreds of resumés from other engineers.
 And let's be real... most of them look pretty similar to each other.
 It's impossible to distill over a decade of experience into bullet points on a PDF.

 This page will walk you through my career with a little more depth.

-My most recent full-time job was at Tock, where I mostly worked on the business-facing application that gets used daily by restaurant owners and staff.
+My most recent full-time job was at Tock, where I built restaurant booking and management software.
+I mostly worked on the business-facing application that gets used daily by restaurant owners and hosts.
 I was an engineering manager for about a year, and spent the rest of the time as an IC.

 I joined the company when it was a startup that had just started to see product-market fit, around 50 employees and 12 engineers.
 I was there through the entire growth phase as well as their transition into becoming part of a public company.